CharlesCNorton/londonbitdevs-website/README.md

 ## Development

 You'll need [Ruby & Jekyll](https://jekyllrb.com/docs/installation/) to run the site locally.
-Once they're setup:
+Once they're set up:

 * Clone the repository and go into the directory
 * Run `bundle install`